Hydrodynamic gradient expansion in linear response theory: The dispersion relations and relativistic causality

 In writing the spectral decomposition~\eqref{spectral_decomposition}, we have deformed our original integration contour along the real $\omega$-axis to isolate the contributions coming from the singularities of $\hat{G}^{\mu\nu,\alpha\beta}(\omega,k)$ in the lower half of the complex $\omega$-plane. $N_H$, $N_{NH}$ refer respectively to the number of hydrodynamic $\omega_q$ and nonhydrodynamic $\Omega_q$ modes excited by the metric fluctuation, while the excitation coefficients $\xi^{\mu\nu}_q$ and $\Xi^{\mu\nu}_q$ are determined by the residues of the retarded correlator at its poles and the initial data.
 Finally, $\textrm{b.c.}$ denotes the continuous contributions coming from the branch cuts that might be present.
-These contributions are absent in theories of causal relativistic hydrodynamics and AdS/CFT in the semiclassical limit, but do appear in kinetic theory.
+These contributions are absent in theories of causal relativistic hydrodynamics and holography in the semiclassical limit, but do appear in kinetic theory~\cite{Romatschke:2015gic,Kurkela:2017xis}.

-As a final comment about Eq.~\eqref{spectral_decomposition}, note that we have also assumed that any remaining contribution coming from an integral around infinity can be neglected.
-This is justified in the case in which our microscopic theory is a CFT and $t > 0$: for $|\omega|\to\infty$ the retarded correlator should reduce to the vacuum result, which does not grow exponentially fast in the same limit.
+As a final comment about \eqref{spectral_decomposition}, note that we have also assumed that any remaining contribution coming from an integral around infinity can be neglected.
+This is justified in the case in which our microscopic theory is a Conformal Field Theory and $t > 0$: for $|\omega|\to\infty$ the retarded correlator should reduce to the vacuum result, which does not grow exponentially fast in the same limit.

 Imagine now that $f^{\mu\nu}(x)$ is a square-integrable function supported only for $|x|\leq R$.
 Relativistic causality demands that, at $t > 0$, the support of $\delta \langle T^{\mu\nu}(t,x)\rangle $ is at most $R+ t$.
 Let us assume that $\delta \langle T^{\mu\nu}(t,x)\rangle$ is also square-integrable at all times.
 Then, the Paley-Wiener theorem~\cite{strichartz2003guide} tells us that the spatial Fourier transform of $\delta \langle T^{\mu\nu}(t,x)\rangle $, $\delta \langle T^{\mu\nu}(t,k)\rangle$, is an entire function of exponential type at most $R+t$, also square-integrable along the real $k$-axis.
 We remind the reader that an entire function $f(z)$ is a function analytic everywhere in the complex $z$-plane, and that an entire function of exponential type $\sigma$ is an entire function obeying the bound